svaj/GitHubJobStats/Readme.md

 Running
 ------
-You may run the program via `python3 jobstats.py -l "Los Angeles" "San Francisco" Portland "New York"`.
+You may run the program via `python jobstats.py -l "Los Angeles" "San Francisco" Portland "New York"`.
 Feel free to substitute whatever location keywords you desire.

 Notes